kneo/indi-bresserexos2/README.md

 If your have an improvements, features to add or a bug to report, please fell free to write a mail, a ticket in the issues section or a pull request.

 ## About the Mount
-The Bresser Exos II GoTo Mount has a relabled JOC SkyViewer Handbox.
+The Bresser Exos II GoTo Mount has a relabled JOC SkyViewer Handbox (PCB Rev. 1.09 2012_08).
 It runs the Firmware Version 2.3 distributed by Bresser.
 The mount is highly autonomous, in terms motion controls, when initialized properly I did not notice any jams or crashes.
 On the serial protocol side however, this device is quite primitive.
 The data exchange is established using a 13 Byte message frame, with a 4 Byte preamble, leaving 1 byte for a command and 8 bytes for command parameter data.
 The protocol only accepts, a few commands for goto tracking, parking, motion stop and Location/Time/Date setting.

-It seems also to have some "hidden" commands, which do not provoke an error state, but do not have an appearent effect either.
+It seems also to have some "hidden" commands, which do not provoke an "error state", but do not have an appearent effect either.
 I reverse engineered the the most useful parts of the serial protocol using serial port sniffing tools, developping this driver as a result.

 ## Requirements